Steven Cuffie

-Steven Cuffie (1949, North Carolina – 2014, Baltimore, MD) was an American photographer known for portraits of his community in 1970s Baltimore.
+Steven Cuffie (1949, North Carolina – 2014, Baltimore, Maryland) was an American photographer known for portraits of his community in 1970s Baltimore.

 Work

 Cuffie took an interest in photography as an adolescent.
-After studying photography for three years at the University of Maryland, he dropped out to pursue his own career in the field.
-Cuffie connected with a coterie of other photographers working in Baltimore, and he soon began exhibiting around the city and working on commission.
-His photography revolved around portraiture, documenting children he encountered on the street and intimate images of women at home or in his studio.
-For most of his life he was also employed as a photographer for the City of Baltimore, documenting public events, crime scenes, and other happenings around the city.
-In 1982, Cuffie had his first child and the content of his work shifted away from portraits of women, but he continued developing his photography throughout his life.
-In 2022, New York Life Gallery held a solo show of Cuffie's work, Women, his first exhibition since the 1980s and outside Baltimore.
+He studied photography at the University of Maryland for three years before leaving to work as a photographer.
+Cuffie connected with a group of other photographers working in Baltimore.
+He showed his work in Baltimore galleries and took commissioned assignments.
+Cuffie's photography revolved around portraits.
+He photographed children on the street and took personal images of women in their homes and his studio.
+For most of his career, Cuffie worked as a photographer for the City of Baltimore, shooting public events, crime scenes, and other happenings around the city.
+In 1982, Cuffie had his first child, and the content of his work changed from his earlier focus on portraits of women, but he continued developing his photography until his death in 2014.
+In 2022, New York Life Gallery held a posthumous solo show of his work, Women, his first show since the 1980s and his first outside of Baltimore.